fcarp10/benchfaster/README.md

 Two operation modes are possible in BenchFaster:

 - Hosts mode: Head/worker nodes are remote systems.
 - Hypervisor mode: Head/worker nodes are deployed on VMs with libvirt/KVM.

 ## Inventory

-Modify the existing ansible `inventory.yml` file or create a new one with the list of all hosts.
-Two categories of hosts are expected: `machines` and `testers`.
+Two categories of hosts are expected in the Ansible inventory file: `machines` and `testers`.

 Common parameters:
 - `ansible_host`: Name of the host to connect from the ansible control node